 Debian for IA-64

-IA-64 has been a supported Debian architecture since Debian 3.0 (woody)
+IA-64 was a supported Debian architecture from Debian 3.0 (woody) to Debian 7 (wheezy)

 If you would like to help, start by subscribing to the debian-ia64 mailing list.